Ludovic Assemoassa

-Amevou-Ludovic Assemoassa (born 18 September 1980 in Lyon) is a former footballer who played for the Togo national team.
+Amevou-Ludovic Assemoassa (born 18 September 1980) is a former footballer who played for the Togo national team.

 Career

 Assemoassa graduated from local side Olympique Lyonnais' youth system.
 He joined Spanish Segunda División side Ciudad de Murcia and switched to Granada 74 CF when it purchased Murcia's license in 2007.

 International

 He is a member of the national team, and was called up to the 2006 World Cup.
 Assemoassa made two appearances for Togo at the 2006 Africa Cup of Nations finals in Egypt.